AG-Ewers/cytokinesis-feature-analysis/README.md

    - Visualize PCA/LDA projections
    - Optionally apply polynomial fitting
 4. Use the CellProfiler pipeline separately to extract features from image data.
+Note: You may need to adjust parameters in the CellProfiler pipeline (CP_featureExtraction.cppipe) for accurate segmentation of bridge-like midbody structures, depending on your imaging conditions (e.g., resolution, intensity, staining).

 ## Author